-Google was about to launch a new product called Smart Display just a month before our campaign was scheduled to launch.
-We have helped SureHealth in the past with Google’s regular display campaign with the goal of awareness and branding.
-Incorporating the Smart Display Campaigns was a perfect fit to increase our results.
+Google was launching a new product called Smart Display.
+We have helped SureHealth in the past with Google’s regular Display campaign with the goal of awareness and branding.
+Incorporating the Smart Display Campaign was a perfect fit to increase our results.

 A Smart Display Campaign allowed us to set a cost per acquisition and upload elements for dynamically generated banner ads.
-After that, Google’s algorithms does the rest.
-Google Smart Display will automate bidding, targeting and also banner ad creation which leads to more acquisitions based on performance — essentially, this provided an extremely affordable version of programmable advertising via Google’s Display Network.
+After that, Google’s algorithms did the rest.
+Google Smart Display automates bidding, targeting and also banner ad creation which leads to more acquisitions based on performance — essentially, this provided an extremely affordable version of programmable advertising via Google’s Display Network.